Bobbo117/MQ135-Air-Quality-Sensor/README.md

 My Shark Clean Sense IQ Model HP102 Air Purifier in the basement indicates 97 - 100 % clean air

-An interesting scenario follows.
+# Scenario 1

 The sensor is in the basement.
 The first floor is vacant, we sleep on the second floor with the window open.

-A little after 4:14 a.m., I get up to pee.
+A little after 4:14 a.m., I got up to pee.
 We see a bump in CO2 in the basement.

-Follow the timeline on the graph screenshot below.
+The timeline is represented on the graph screenshot below.

-I try to get back to sleep, but give up around 4:48, when I go to the first floor to make coffee then head back upstairs.
+I tried to get back to sleep, but gave up around 4:48, when I went to the first floor to make coffee, creating another bump in CO2, then head back upstairs.

-The humidex is activated around that time, causing a steep reduction in ppm.
+The humidex activated around that time, causing a steep reduction in ppm.

 ![Coffee Humidex](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Coffee%20Humidex.jpg)

-Then arond 5:34, I head down for a second cup.
+Then arond 5:34, I heaedd down for a second cup.

-While I'm there, I spent]d a couple extra miutes to empty the dishwasher, creating quite the uptick in CO2!
+While there, I spent a couple extra miutes emptying the dishwasher, which created quite the uptick in CO2!

 See the graph screenshot below.